HOW TO HAVE FUN WHEN HIKING IN THE RAIN

 Although associated with the cold, hypothermia may be fatal at any time of the year.
 It may be tempting to leave your raincoat in the car on a sunny day, but without it, hypothermia can land you in the hospital – or worse.

 Avoid general trail hazards with common sense and good planning.
-Additionally, poles are a good idea if you’re going out on a trail after significant rainfall because they’ll provide greater stability on uncertain terrain.
+Additionally, use trekking poles, they are a particularly good idea if you’re going out on a trail after significant rainfall because they’ll provide greater stability on uncertain terrain.

 By now, you’ve learned the importance of both gear and knowledge to help you hike in the rain safely.
 But at the end of the day, all the waterproofing in the world won’t get you on the trail – much less help you enjoy it – if you don’t have the right attitude.